 Paste Special is a feature gives you more control of how the content is displayed or functions when pasted from the clipboard.
-Paste special is typically found in Office Suites such as Microsoft Office and OpenOffice, and is very commonly used in Word, Excel, Writer, and Calc to provide special formatting or calculations when pasting content into a document.
+Paste special is typically found in productivity software such as Microsoft Office and OpenOffice.
+It is very commonly used in Word, Excel, Writer, and Calc to provide special formatting or calculations when pasting content into a document.

 For example, text copied from a web page often retains much or all of the HTML formatting, which may not match the colors, fonts, or other text formatting being used in the document.
 By using paste special, you can choose to paste unformatted text (doesn't have a different font, isn't bold, doesn't contain links, etc.).
 Below is an example of the choices that are offered when using paste special in OpenOffice.org Writer.